Demand Generation Strategy: The Complete B2B Playbook [2026]

 Tactical priorities for 2026:

-- Use LinkedIn as a content distribution channel, not a content creation afterthought.
-Repurpose blog content, research, and insights into native LinkedIn formats.
+- Treat LinkedIn as a distribution channel.
+Repurpose blog content, research, and insights into native LinkedIn formats, and use tools such as PostEverywhere.ai to publish across multiple platforms simultaneously.

-- Track dark social — the conversations happening in private Slack channels, WhatsApp groups, and DMs that do not show up in attribution models but drive significant pipeline.
+- Track dark social — conversations in private Slack channels, WhatsApp groups, and DMs that drive significant pipeline but never show up in attribution models.

 Webinars and Virtual Events

-Webinars remain effective in B2B when they provide genuine educational value rather than thinly disguised product demos.
-They serve both demand creation (educational webinars on industry topics) and demand capture (solution-focused webinars for late-stage prospects).
+Webinars remain effective when they provide genuine educational value rather than thinly disguised product demos.
+They serve both demand creation (educational sessions) and demand capture (solution-focused webinars for late-stage prospects).

 Best for: Companies with strong subject matter experts, complex products that benefit from live demonstration, or markets where buyers value peer learning.

-Key metrics: Registration rate, attendance rate, engagement during session, post-webinar pipeline, conversion to meeting.
+Key metrics: Registration rate, attendance rate, engagement, post-webinar pipeline, conversion to meeting.

 Tactical priorities for 2026:

-- Shorter is better.
-Sixty-minute webinars are too long.
-Aim for 30 to 40 minutes with the best content front-loaded.
+- Shorter is better — 30 to 40 minutes with the best content front-loaded.

-- Invest as much in post-event content repurposing as in the live event itself.
-Every webinar should produce at least three to five additional content assets: a blog post, social clips, an email series, and a downloadable resource.
+- Invest as much in post-event repurposing as in the live event: each webinar should produce a blog post, social clips, an email series, and a downloadable resource.

-- Co-host with complementary companies, customers, or industry experts to expand reach beyond your existing audience.
+- Co-host with complementary companies or industry experts to expand reach beyond your existing audience.

 Podcasts

-Podcasts are a demand creation channel that builds deep trust with a niche audience over time.
-They work particularly well in B2B because they give prospects extended exposure to your expertise in a format that feels personal and educational rather than promotional.
+Podcasts build deep trust with a niche audience over time.
+They work in B2B because they give prospects extended exposure to your expertise in a format that feels personal and educational rather than promotional.

-Best for: Founders and executives who are comfortable speaking at length about industry topics.
-Companies targeting senior decision-makers who consume audio content during commutes and exercise.
+Best for: Founders and executives comfortable speaking at length about industry topics; companies targeting senior decision-makers who consume audio during commutes and exercise.

 Timeline to impact: Six to twelve months to build an audience large enough to impact pipeline measurably.